 Smithsonian's Museum on Main Street

-In 2021, VAM and Virginia Humanities will be sponsoring the newest Museum on Main Street exhibition, Crossroads: Change in Rural America as it makes a visit to Virginia
+In 2021 and 2022, VAM and Virginia Humanities are sponsoring the Museum on Main Street exhibition, Crossroads: Change in Rural America as it makes a visit to Virginia.
+BE sure to visit one of our host sites while it is here!

 Crossroads: Change in Rural America